logiqai/docs/integrations/kinesis.md

 # Kinesis

-LOGIQ.AI App extension for AWS Kinesis provides an easy way to pull data from Kinesis Streams
+Apica Ascent App extension for AWS Kinesis provides an easy way to pull data from Kinesis Streams

 Have the following information ready to configure your AS Kinesis Steams App extension